 Nobody should ever ask you for this as it gives them complete access to your wallet.
 Be careful about what applications you download or sites you visit that could contain malicious software that is looking to attack your wallets.

 A cold service is a crypto wallet that does not ever stay online.
 This is the safest option for long-term storage because it severely limits the options for others to try to steal your information.

 A hot wallet is the opposite of the cold solution.
 It’s always online.
 While there are many security features in place for these wallets, they’re still not completely safe from theft.
 It’s not recommended to keep a ton of crypto in these wallets.

 A hosted wallet is a type of wallet that is hosted by a third party.
 What this means is that they will control all of your personal information such as login, backups, etc. While some people enjoy being able to retrieve their logins, this can be a dangerous way to go.
 The owner of the service could close up shop at any time, taking your funds with them.
 Be careful who you choose when you utilize a wallet like this.

-When it comes time to choose the best crypto wallet, It’s up to you to pick which is most appropriate for your situation.
+When it comes to choosing the best crypto wallet, it’s up to you to pick the most appropriate for your situation.
 Don’t be afraid to use multiple wallets for different tasks either!
-Many people do this, and it’s always a great idea to spread out your risk and limit losses.
+Many people do this, and it’s always a great idea to distribute your risk and limit losses.

 You can set up a hot wallet for spending or getting payments and a cold one to be used for long-term storage of your coin stash or cryptocurrency long holds.